 Last week, I woke up at 4 a.m. to begin a long journey to Eleuthera, Bahamas for a quick four-day trip.
 It was going to be a long day on very little sleep.
 First, Boston to New York, then to Fort Lauderdale before taking my final flight to the Bahamas.
 I was flying United, my least favorite carrier, but the ticket was free, so I had little choice in the matter.

 Shortly after I boarded my plane in New York, the safety briefing began to play.
 “When the seat belt sign illuminates, you must fasten your seat belt.
-Insert the metal fittings one into the other, and tighten by pulling on the loose end of the strap… there are several emergency exits on this aircraft… in the event of a decompression, an oxygen mask will automatically appear in front of you.
+Insert the metal fittings one into the other and tighten by pulling on the loose end of the strap…In the event of a decompression, an oxygen mask will automatically appear in front of you.
 To start the flow of oxygen, pull the mask towards you.
 Place it firmly over your nose and mouth…although the bag does not inflate…” and so on.
-I’ve heard the safety briefing thousands of times, now I tuned it out and tried to sleep.
+I’ve heard the safety briefing thousands of times, so I tuned it out and tried to sleep.

 Pop.
 Pop.
 Pop.

 I woke up to the sound of my ear drums popping.
 “What’s going on?”
 I thought, shifting in my seat and trying to fall back asleep.